Increase blog traffic by 100% every month – 5 Proven blogging Strategies

 Google reads these to understand your site better.
 Social media platforms are also the highest-ranking sites on the internet.
 Their engagement signals can really help Google understand what it is about your site that is of particular interest or value.
 So use this wisely.

-Do you want to learn how to create a content plan that attracts client from social media and gets lots of enquiries from your website?
+Do you want to learn how to create a content plan that attracts client from social media and SEO to get lots of enquiries from your website?

 Stephanie is a Content marketing strategist and traffic growth coach.
 She helps clients generate more leads and clients through their blogs and websites.
 She started off her entrepreneurial journey as a teacher.
 She taught herself programming and spent many years teaching as a vocation and coding to make money.